 Find out as much as you can about the property before you make an offer.
 This will help you avoid nasty surprises.

 Here are key reports to include in your research.
-Your lawyer or conveyancer can explain anything you don't understand, and can identify any risks or problems.
+Your lawyer or conveyancer can explain anything you don't understand and can identify any risks or problems.

 With any of these reports, if you find something which you don't understand, ask the agent or your lawyer for information and advice.
 It's almost impossible to know everything there is to know about a property.
-Think of each report and piece of information as a way to understand what other questions need to be asked.
+Think of each report and piece of information to understand what other questions need to be asked.

 If you are looking at a house in an area affected by natural disaster, there are additional checks and experts you need to consider.

 A summary of the current information the council has on the property, including:

 - flood and erosion risks for the area

 - consents and permits granted by the council, e.g. building consent for a bathroom, or deck built over a certain height.